Die4Ever/deus-ex-randomizer/src/notes/patchv3.7.1.md

   - "Play the Detective"
   - "Kill Joe Greene" (He'll only despawn in Mission 2, and this will only fail if the bingo duration does not extend to his next appearance)
   - "Take down Sandra Renton"
+- "Sell Zyme to Renault" bingo goal now only requires selling 2 vials of zyme in games with short bingo durations (Such as WaltonWare), instead of the default 5 vials.

 </details>